-We record LIFO reserve adjustments as corporate expenses so that our chief operating decision maker can review the operations of our operating segments on a consolidated basis in a single pool using the dollar-value link chain method.
+We record LIFO reserve adjustments as corporate expenses so that our chief operating decision maker can review the operations of our operating segments on a consistent FIFO or weighted-average basis.
+We calculate our LIFO reserve adjustments on a consolidated basis in a single pool using the dollar-value link chain method.